 There is virtually no recovery downtime after getting porcelain veneers.
 You can go home immediately after your appointment and resume your daily activities.
 You might want to avoid sticky, chewy, and very hot or cold foods or beverages for a few days until your teeth adjust to the veneers.

 How can I care for my porcelain veneers?

 Although the veneers themselves cannot develop cavities, the tooth structure under the veneers can.
-You should brush and floss your teeth every day and see your dentist regularly for check-ups and cleanings.
+You should brush and floss your teeth every day and see our dentist regularly for checkups and cleanings.